ravinayak/perchwell_assignment/README.md

 }
 ```

-d. `PATCH /api/v1/buildings/id`: This endpoint allows us to edit a building information.
+- **PATCH /api/v1/buildings/id**: This endpoint allows us to edit a building information.
 Its format is similar to POST
   JSON Format

 ## Curl Requests for Accessing APIs: